pingcap/docs-cn/sql-statements/sql-statement-create-table.md

 ## MySQL compatibility

-* TiDB does not support the syntax `CREATE TEMPORARY TABLE`.
+* TiDB does not support temporary tables, but it ignores the `CREATE TEMPORARY TABLE` syntax.
 * All of the data types except spatial types are supported.
 * `FULLTEXT`, `HASH` and `SPATIAL` indexes are not supported.
 * The `KEY_BLOCK_SIZE` and `ENGINE` attributes are parsed but ignored.
-* The `index_col_name` attribute supports the length option with a maximum length limit of 3072 bytes.
-The length limit does not change depending on the storage engine, and character set used when building the table.
+* The `index_col_name` attribute supports the length option with a maximum length limit of 3072 bytes by default.
+The length limit can be changed through the `max-index-length` configuration option.
+For details, see [TiDB configuration file](/tidb-configuration-file.md#max-index-length).
 * The `index_col_name` attribute supports the index sorting options of `ASC` and `DESC`
 * The `COMMENT` attribute supports a maximum of 1024 characters and does not support the `WITH PARSER` option.
 * TiDB supports at most 512 columns in a single table.
 The corresponding number limit in InnoDB is 1017, and the hard limit in MySQL is 4096.
+* For partitioned tables, only Range, Hash and Range Columns (single column) are supported.
+For details, see [partitoned table](/partitioned-table.md).

 ## See also